Borys Lyatoshynsky: Student years

 The first work written by Lyatoshynsky was thought by musicologists to have been a mazurka, written on 20 January 1910, when he was 15.
 However, during the 1910s, Lyatoshynsky wrote 31 works of various musical genres—20 of which were discovered in 2017— none of which were known by his previous biographers.
 The pieces have provided scholars with an indication of the creative potential of the young composer.

 In 1913, on the advice of his father, Lyatoshynsky entered the Faculty of Law at Kyiv University.
 When his piano quartet was performed in public in time for his father's birthday, the local press praised the work, although it was clear to those who heard the piece that the piano part was over-dominant.
-Lyatoshynsky's family decided to ask the composer Reinhold Glière, then the director and professor of the newly opened Kyiv Conservatory (now the Tchaikovsky National Academy of Music of Ukraine), to teach the young man composition.
+Lyatoshynsky's family decided to ask the composer Reinhold Glière, then the director and professor of the newly opened Kyiv Conservatory (now the Ukrainian National Tchaikovsky Academy of Music), to teach the young man composition.
 His mother brought Glière the score of the quartet, and Glière agreed to teach him.
 A postcard has survived which reads: “I invite His Excellency Mr. Borys Lyatoshynsky to my first lesson.
 Professor Glier."
 Lyatoshynsky's early musical style was influenced by his family, his teachers, and his future wife Margarita Tsarevich—in his letters to her written between 1914 and 1916, his first ideas about writing music are revealed.

 Lyatoshynsky enrolled at the Conservatory as a student.
 He graduated from the university in 1918.
 After graduating from the Conservatory the following year, he was employed there as a music composition teacher.
 During his student years, he composed his String Quartet No. 1, Op.
 1 (1915), and his Symphony No. 1, Op.
 2 (1918–1919, revised in 1967).
 According to the musicologists Igor Savchuk and Tatiana Gomon, perhaps the most tragic of his early piano works is "Mourning Prelude", a transitional work and one of his most powerful, which was written on 19 December 1920, the day his father died of typhus.

 During this early period of Lyatoshynsky's development as a composer, he drew inspiration from works by Pyotr Ilyich Tchaikovsky, Alexander Glazunov, and Alexander Scriabin.
 Many young composers of the Russian Empire similarly regarded Scriabin's experiments as a turning point in music.
 Lyatoshynsky's Piano Trio No.1 (1922) for violin, cello, and piano, is a work that attempts to have greater dynamic content and complexity; its sections are more contrasting than in previous works.